DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 "Well, I wouldn't mind two thousand massages as a reward too."

-"Are you old man!?
+"Are you an old man!?
 ...Ah, well, I suppose you're older than human elderly."

 _TL Note:_ No one would mind giving her such reward... aside from our hero ofc.
 Ei, Kai, what are you doing!?
 Reiren is such good girl and you cannot even reward her properly!?

+_ED Note:_ Two thousand though...
+I can feel his troubles.

-As he received the flask from Reiren, he was fixated his gaze inside.
+As he received the flask from Reiren, he fixated his gaze inside.

 That pink liquid.
-Even though it wasn't burning hot, it continued to boil on it's own.
+Even though it wasn't burning hot, it continued to boil on its own.
-And then there was this smell that would wake you up.
+And then there was this smell that would instantly force your eyes open.

-It was so suspicious looking that he wasn't even sure where to start with.
+It looked so suspicious that he wasn't even sure where to start with.

 "What about this pink colour?"

 "Umu.
 See, the finishing touch is a fruit of the <span title="jp. 冬仙花">winter mountain flower</span>.
-Boiling it and then drinking would greatly boost body's metabolism...
+Boiling it and then drinking would greatly boost the body's metabolism...
 Or so I'd like to say, but this herb grows only deep inside the elven forest, therefore I had to substitute it with a different thing."

 "Eh.
 But this is a human's town.
 Would there be a replacement?"

-For Reiren, who was part of foreign gods, this place was a enemy's den.
+For Reiren, who was part of the foreign gods, this place was an enemy's den.

-It was hard to imagine that this elven shrine maiden, who wouldn't go out unless she is with Kai, walking around the city.
+It was hard to imagine this elven shrine maiden, who wouldn't go out unless she is with Kai, walking around the city.

-"I've requested Rinne."
+"I had requested Rinne."

 "Rinne?
 Did you find some alternative remedy on the market?"

-Saying that, Kai noticed in Rinne's hand a small plastic bag for a shopping.
+Saying that, Kai noticed a small plastic bag for shopping in Rinne's hand.

-"So see, this flat elf said that winter mounter flower's fruit is small and red, that's why I was looking for a similar fruit."
+"So see, this flat elf said that the winter mounter flower's fruit is small and red, that's why I was looking for a similar fruit."

 "What did you buy?"